Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Large deviations in two statistics and their connections

-In summary, we have presented a comprehensive method for computing large deviations in the FPT statistics.
+In summary, we have presented a comprehensive method for computing the large deviations in the FPT statistics.
 This method involves finding the roots of the equation of poles~(\ref{equationofpolestiltedquantummasterequation}) in the variable $z$ and applying the third result.
-It is independent of relying on the large deviations of the counting statistics and the inverse function relationship (the fourth result).
+It does not rely on the large deviations of the counting statistics and the inverse function relationship, that is, the fourth result.